Elvincth/db-project/auditing-monitoring-course/elastic/intro.md

 ## EFK stack

-(Elasticsearch, Logstash , Kibana) is often use for auditing, alerting and detecting insider/external attacks in the real-world,
+(Elasticsearch, Filebeat , Kibana) is often use for auditing, alerting and detecting insider/external attacks in the real-world,

 ## What is Elasticsearch?